 Canon is currently developing the EOS R5 full-frame mirrorless camera containing CMOS sensor, image processing, optical, and other state-of-the-art technologies the company has cultivated through its long history of camera development.
 The EOS R System enables greater freedom in lens design thanks to a wider lens mount diameter, short back focus, and high-speed system for transmitting data between the camera and lens, resulting in an imaging system that delivers higher image quality and greater ease-of-use.

-The new full-frame mirrorless camera currently under development will fully leverage the advantages of the EOS R System to realize high-speed continuous shooting and 8K video recording in order to expand the boundaries of visual expression.
-Additionally, it can contribute to a more efficient workflow thanks to improved transmission functionality, operability, and reliability.
-These enhancements and more will help the new camera elevate the EOS Series concept of "speed, comfort, and high image quality" to a higher level.
+The new full-frame mirrorless camera, currently under development, will fully leverage the advantages of the EOS R System, helping to produce a camera that features high-speed continuous shooting and 8K video recording.
+Furthermore, the camera will provide photographers with more efficient workflows thanks to improved transmission functionality, operability and reliability.
+These enhancements, along with many others, will help to further elevate and solidify the EOS Series concept of "Speed, Comfort and High-Image-Quality."